IIITLucknowSWEngg/CSITTeam012/Assignment 02/Design.md

 ---

 ## 4.2.1 Distributed Service Ecosystem
-- **Microservices Architecture**: Independently scalable services
+- **Microservices Architecture**: Independently scalable services for ticket booking, event management, and user interactions.
-- **Event-Driven Communication**: Kafka/RabbitMQ for inter-service messaging
+- **Event-Driven Communication**: Kafka/RabbitMQ for real-time updates like seat availability and booking confirmations.
-- **Service Discovery**: Consul/Kubernetes for dynamic service registration
+- **Service Discovery**: Consul/Kubernetes for dynamic service registration to ensure seamless scalability.

 ---

 ## 4.2.2 Authentication and Security Layer

 ### 1. Identity Management
-- JWT-based authentication
+- JWT-based authentication for secure user sessions.
-- Role-based access control
+- Role-based access control for users, organizers, and administrators.
-- OAuth 2.0 and OpenID Connect support
+- OAuth 2.0 support for third-party logins via Google or Facebook.
-- Passwordless authentication options
+- Multi-factor authentication for added security.

 ### 2. Security Mechanisms
-- Encrypted token storage
+- Encrypted token storage for authentication and session management.
-- Brute-force protection
+- Brute-force protection against unauthorized access attempts.
-- Cross-Site Scripting (XSS) prevention
-- SQL injection safeguards
+- Cross-Site Scripting (XSS) and SQL injection safeguards for user input.
+- Data validation and sanitization to prevent malicious activities.

 ---

 ## 4.2.3 Content Management Services

 ### 1. Event Processing Service
-- Event transcoding and metadata extraction
+- Event metadata management, including name, date, venue, and ticket pricing.
-- Adaptive bitrate streaming
-- Event artwork (poster) generation
-- Metadata extraction for events
+- High-quality poster generation and media optimization for event promotion.
+- Real-time updates on ticket availability and seat assignments.
-- Content moderation
+- Content moderation for user reviews and feedback.

 ### 2. Storage Management
-- Distributed file storage (AWS S3/Google Cloud Storage)
+- Distributed file storage (e.g., AWS S3 or Google Cloud Storage) for event posters, banners, and promotional content.
-- Content Delivery Network (CDN) integration
-- Efficient storage tiering
+- CDN integration for fast and efficient delivery of event media across regions.
-- Backup and disaster recovery
+- Backup and disaster recovery mechanisms for all event and booking data.

 ---

 ## 4.2.4 Recommendation and Discovery Engine

 ### 1. Machine Learning Models
-- Collaborative filtering
+- Collaborative filtering to suggest events based on user preferences.
-- Content-based recommendation
+- Content-based recommendation for local events, trending shows, and upcoming releases.
-- Hybrid recommendation algorithms
+- Hybrid recommendation models combining user interactions and event popularity.
-- User behavior analysis
+- Analysis of user browsing and booking behavior for personalized event suggestions.

 ### 2. Personalization Mechanisms
-- Real-time preference tracking
+- Real-time tracking of user preferences for event recommendations.
-- Contextual recommendation
+- Contextual recommendations based on location, time, and seasonality.
-- A/B testing recommendation strategies
+- A/B testing of recommendation strategies to optimize user engagement.
-- Diversity and serendipity in suggestions
+- Ensuring diversity in suggestions to introduce users to new categories.

 ---

 ## 4.2.5 Interaction and Engagement Services

 ### 1. User Interaction Tracking
-- Like, comment, and share mechanisms
+- Real-time feedback mechanisms like reviews, ratings, and comments.
-- Notification dispatch system
+- Notification dispatch system for event updates, cancellations, and offers.
-- Engagement metrics collection
-- Community interaction workflows
+- Collection of engagement metrics such as clicks, shares, and bookings.
+- Workflow integration for community interactions like Q&A or live polls during events.

 ### 2. Social Features
-- Follow/subscribe functionality
+- Follow/subscribe functionality for organizers and event categories.
-- User-generated playlists
+- User-generated event lists for shared planning and recommendations.
-- Community content curation
+- Community content curation based on likes, ratings, and shares.
-- Collaborative experiences for users
+- Collaborative experiences such as group bookings and live discussions.

 ---

 ## 4.3 Cross-Cutting Concerns

 ### 4.3.1 Observability and Monitoring
-- Distributed tracing
+- Distributed tracing for monitoring inter-service communications.
-- Performance metrics collection
+- Real-time performance metrics collection for event management and bookings.
-- Log aggregation
+- Centralized log aggregation to monitor and debug issues.
-- Real-time alerting systems
+- Alerting systems for downtime or failed booking processes.

 ### 4.3.2 Scalability Strategies
-- Horizontal service scaling
+- Horizontal scaling of microservices for high traffic events and ticket sales.
-- Load balancing
+- Load balancing across server clusters for optimal performance.
-- Caching mechanisms
+- Caching mechanisms (e.g., Redis) for frequently accessed data like seat availability.
-- Auto-scaling configuration
+- Auto-scaling configuration to handle traffic spikes during peak hours.

 ### 4.3.3 Compliance and Privacy
-- GDPR compliance
+- GDPR compliance for secure handling of user data.
-- Data anonymization
+- Data anonymization to protect user identity in analytics.
-- User consent management
+- User consent management for notifications and promotional content.
-- Transparent data handling
+- Transparent data handling policies for organizers and users.

 ---

 ## 4.4 Advertising Ecosystem

 ### 4.4.1 Ad Targeting Strategy
-- Demographic-based targeting
+- Demographic-based targeting for event promotions (e.g., age, location).
-- Interest and behavior profiling
+- Interest and behavior profiling for personalized ads (e.g., music concerts vs. comedy shows).
-- Geographic location targeting
+- Geographic targeting for local events and shows.
-- Device-specific ad delivery
+- Device-specific ad delivery for mobile and desktop platforms.

 ### 4.4.2 Ad Placement Types

-#### 1. Video Ad Formats
+#### 1. Banner Ad Formats
-- Pre-roll ads
-- Mid-roll ads
+- Event banners displayed on the homepage or category pages.
-- Post-roll ads
+- Mid-scroll ads for event categories and search results.
-- Overlay advertisements
+- Sponsored banners for premium event listings.

 #### 2. Additional Placement Channels
-- Sidebar recommendations
+- Sidebar recommendations for trending events.
-- Banner advertisements
+- Footer ads for promotional offers and discounts.
-- Sponsored content sections
+- Sponsored sections for featured organizers.

 ### 4.4.3 Revenue Generation
-- Impression-based pricing (CPM)
+- Impression-based pricing (CPM) for banner ads.
-- Performance-based pricing (CPC)
+- Performance-based pricing (CPC) for ad clicks.
-- Revenue sharing with content creators
+- Revenue sharing with event organizers for paid promotions.
-- Conversion tracking
+- Conversion tracking to measure ad performance.

 ### 4.4.4 Compliance and User Experience
-- User ad preference settings
+- User ad preference settings to control ad visibility.
-- Opt-out mechanisms
+- Opt-out mechanisms for personalized advertisements.
-- Ad frequency capping
+- Frequency capping to avoid overexposure to the same ad.
-- Content moderation
+- Content moderation to ensure ads align with platform policies.
-- Brand safety filters

 ### 4.4.5 Technical Infrastructure
-- Low-latency ad delivery
+- Low-latency ad delivery for seamless integration.
-- Real-time bidding integration
+- Real-time bidding support for premium ad placements.
-- Fraud detection mechanisms
+- Fraud detection mechanisms for invalid clicks and impressions.
-- Cross-platform ad compatibility
+- Compatibility with cross-platform ad formats.

 ### 4.4.6 Advertiser Tools
-- Self-service ad creation platform
+- Self-service ad management portal for organizers.
-- Campaign management dashboard
+- Campaign tracking and performance analytics.
-- Performance analytics
-- A/B testing capabilities
+- A/B testing capabilities for ad creatives.
+- Detailed reports for ad revenue and engagement metrics.
 ---
 ## 5. Database Design